wl4715/meraki_mission/README.md

 5. MR -> Create SSIDs

 ## Bonus Mission:
-**Option 1 - Flask or config file to use the tempalte more seamlessly**
-- Dropdown list to share config with other non-API users

-**Option 2 - Test Driven Automation**
+**'Test Driven Automation**

-Write a script to verify that the config correctly matches the desired one (linked to previous mission of Thousand Eyes)
+Write a script to verify that the config correctly matches the desired one (linked to previous mission of Thousand Eyes).
+Input what the desired configuration should be and check with script if the org matches it.

-For example, in wifi, many times users configure the wrong AP RF profile, and then they have wifi problems.
+Other examples out there, in wifi, many times users configure the wrong AP RF profile, and then they have wifi problems.
 Template we could use:
 - https://github.com/obrigg/meraki-health-check
 - https://github.com/obrigg/meraki-channel-distribution